Mottled fusilier: Distribution and habitat

 It is found at depths between 37 and 91 m.
 The adults are mainly pelagic over the continental shelf comparatively distant from reefs.
 They may form mixed species schools with other inshore small pelagic species.
 The juveniles are frequently found around reefs.

 Biology

 The mottled fusilier forms mixed species schools with other pelagic fish such as sardines and anchovies.
 It feeds on zooplankton.
 It is an oviparous species which lays large numbers of small, pelagic eggs.

 Fisheries

 The mottled fusilier is subject to heavy fishing pressure in southeast Asia and may make up a significant proportion of landings of small pelagic fishes.
-It is sometimes caught to be used as bait in fisheries for larger especially such ad tuna.
+It is sometimes caught to be used as bait in fisheries for larger species such as tuna.
 They are taken at night, lights being used to attract them and dip nets the used to capture the fish.
 It can be sold fresh alongside sardines and anchovies in the Philippines.